garrandall/popular-music-data/tracks/808-blaque.md

 You'll be goin' boom baby boom baby boom
-And I'll be goin' ohbaby oohaby ohohheck it out)
+And I'll be goin' oh baby oohaby ohohheck it out)

 Cause I'll be goin' boom like an 808...